Pursuer: Robertson; Dundas &

-[Ed. ~ I CAN blame the racketeers
+[Ed ~ I CAN blame the racketeers

 As I have indicated the second defender

 has found herself unable to make any enquiries as to alternative

 accommodation.
 If decree were to be awarded against

 her she would require to do so.
 She would probably have

 capital in the region of £15,000 as her share of the proceeds

 alternative accommodation with that sum, and she would be unlikely

-to be able to afford private rented accommodation for any length of time.
+to be able to afford private rented accommodation for any length

-of Edinburgh Council Housing Department for accommodation.
+to the City of Edinburgh Council Housing Department for accommodation.